-1 Curb excessive clearing: Mandate appropriate assessment pathways
+Curb excessive clearing: Mandate appropriate assessment pathways

-A Land Management (Native Vegetation) Code 2018 (the Code) was introduced as part of the new Framework.34 The Code significantly expands the amount of clearing that can be carried out under self-assessment, with little oversight or assessment of environmental impacts.
+A Land Management (Native Vegetation) Code 2018 (the Code) was introduced as part of the new Framework.
+The Code significantly expands the amount of clearing that can be carried out under self-assessment, with little oversight or assessment of environmental impacts.
 That is, rather than clearing proposals being assessed through a robust environmental assessment and approval process, landholders can simply 'self-determine' that proposed clearing complies with the Code and notify Local Land Services (LLS) of their intention to clear.
 For some higher-impact clearing a codecompliant certificate is required from the LLS, which simply confirms that the clearing can be carried out under the Code (rather than assessing the impacts of the clearing).

-The Audit Office reports that over 200,000ha of native vegetation have been certified for thinning or clearing via certificates under the Code between August 2017 and February 2019.35 More recent figures indicate it is now close to 385,000ha.36 These figures show that the Code is facilitating extremely high levels of land clearing which is likely to be having significant environmental impacts.
+The Audit Office reports that over 200,000ha of native vegetation have been certified for thinning or clearing via certificates under the Code between August 2017 and February 2019.
+More recent figures indicate it is now close to 385,000ha.
+These figures show that the Code is facilitating extremely high levels of land clearing which is likely to be having significant environmental impacts.
+These figures reinforce concerns that code-based clearing is an inappropriate regulatory tool for effectively managing land clearing, due to the significant impacts of land clearing on biodiversity and the climate.